Welcome to my new homepage on GitHub.

-I am a quarter-time Professor in the School of Mathematics and Statistics at the University of St Andrews, and an Emeritus Professor of Mathematics at Queen Mary, University of London.
+I am an Emeritus Professor in the School of Mathematics and Statistics at the University of St Andrews, and an Emeritus Professor of Mathematics at Queen Mary, University of London.
 In addition, I am an associate researcher at CEMAT, University of Lisbon, Portugal.

 I am a Fellow of the Royal Society of Edinburgh.